SatyaNarenP/Fitbit-acquisition-by-Google/README.md

 In our project, we looked at the customer discussions/perceptions about Fitbit before the acquisition news was announced and then tracked them along the way.

-Follwing are the steps we followed for this project :
+Following are the steps we followed for this project :

 ### Data Collection: